Skip to main content

 Data Management

-Data management (DM) staff are responsible for making sure the data that is collected for the trial is useful and accurate.
-This includes data entry clerks, who enter the data, data management assistants, who check that the data is correct, and trial coordinators and data managers who design the databases and forms that are used.
+Data management (DM) staff are responsible for making sure the data that is collected for the trial is useful, accurate and secure.
+This includes data entry clerks, who enter the data onto our secure system, data management assistants, who check that the data is correct, and trial coordinators and data managers who design the databases and forms that are used.

-DM staff work with the statisticians and researchers at the start of the trial to decide what data should be collected in order to answer the research questions.
+DM staff work with the rest of the team to decide what data should be collected in order to answer the research questions.
 They then figure out the best ways to collect that data, and how it can be checked for accuracy.
 Once that’s been decided they design forms and databases to collect the data, and write instructions on how to use them.
 Researchers and participants then start to send data in using those forms, and DM staff check it to make sure it all makes sense and is answering the questions we’re interested in.
 At the end of the trial, DM staff will do a final check of the data, find any missing pieces of data, and work with the statisticians to make sure the data is ready to be analysed.

 Statisticians

 Statisticians are involved from the very start of a trial.
-We help to decide how many people are needed on the trial (called the sample size) and how the trial will answer it’s research question by deciding what information we want to collect on the trial.
-At the end of the trial, we look at all the information collected on the trial and summarise it to find the answer to the research question.
-We also input into feeding back the results of the trial to the trial participants, funders and the research community by drafting information for newsletters, journal articles and abstracts for conferences.
+They help to decide how many people are needed on the trial (called the sample size) and how the trial will answer its research question by deciding what information the trial should collect.
+At the end of the trial, they look at all the information collected on the trial and summarise it to find the answer to the research question (this is called data analysis).
+They also help to share the results of the trial by writing information for newsletters, journal articles and conferences.

 Information Systems (IS)